umrlastig/pegazus-ontology/ontology/documentation/addresses/land_registry_landmarks_extension/plots_competency_questions.md

-# Competency questions about the Land registry landmarks
+# Competency questions of the Land Registry Landmarks extension

 ## Question 1
 ### Question